Third Battle of Panipat: Aftermath

-Ahmad Shah also appointed Najib-ud-Daula as ostensible regent to the Mughal Emperor.
-In addition, Najib and Munir-ud-daulah agreed to pay to Abdali, on behalf of the Mughal king, an annual tribute of four million rupees, which was never actually paid.
-This was to be Ahmad Shah's final major expedition to North India, as the losses in the battle left him without the capacity to wage any further war against the Marathas, and as he became increasingly preoccupied with the rise of the Sikhs.
-Thus, he retreated and never invaded Delhi after that.

 Shah Shuja's forces (including Persian advisers) played a decisive role in collecting intelligence against the Maratha forces and was notorious in ambushing the leading in hundreds of casualties.

 After the Battle of Panipat the services of the Rohillas were rewarded by grants of Shikohabad to Nawab Faiz-ullah Khan and of Jalesar and Firozabad to Nawab Sadullah Khan.
 Najib Khan proved to be an effective ruler, who restored Delhi to a large extent.
-However, after his death in 1770, the Rohillas were defeated by the forces of the British East India Company.
-Najib died on 30 October 1770.
+However, after his death on 30 October 1770, the Rohillas were defeated by the forces of the British East India Company in 1774.

 To save their kingdom, the Mughals once again changed sides and welcomed the Afghans to Delhi.
 The Mughals remained in nominal control over small areas of India but were never a force again.
 The empire officially ended in 1857 when its last emperor, Bahadur Shah II, was accused of being involved in the Indian Rebellion and exiled.

-The result of the battle was the temporary halting of further Maratha advances in the north and destabilisation of their territories for roughly ten years.
+The result of the battle was the temporary halting of further Maratha advances in the north and destabilization of their territories for roughly ten years.
 This period is marked by the rule of Peshwa Madhavrao, who is credited with the revival of Maratha domination following the defeat at Panipat.
-In 1771, ten years after Panipat, Mahadji Shinde led a large Maratha army into northern India in a counter offensive in which he along with others re-established the fallen Maratha supremacy in the area and punished refractory powers that had either sided with the Afghans, such as the Rohillas, or had shaken off Maratha domination after Panipat.n But their success was short-lived.
-Crippled by Madhavrao's untimely death at the age of 28, infighting ensued among Maratha chiefs soon after, and they were ultimately defeated and annexed by the British East India Company administration in 1818.
+In 1771, ten years after Panipat, Mahadji Shinde led a large Maratha army into northern India in a counter offensive in which he along with others re-established the fallen Maratha supremacy in the area and punished refractory powers that had either sided with the Afghans, such as the Rohillas, or had shaken off Maratha domination after Panipat.
+But their success was short-lived.
+Crippled by Madhavrao's untimely death at the age of 28, infighting ensued among Maratha chiefs soon after, and they were ultimately defeated and annexed by the British East India Company administration in 1819.